-- Undertake an holistic approach to Green Infrastructure and corridors, maintaining existing habitat connectivity, incorporating existing retained trees and hedgerows within the site and connectto surrounding landscape. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
-Avoid any loss of biodiversity through ecological protection and good design.
-Where it is not
+Undertake an holistic approach to Green Infrastructure and corridors, maintaining existing habitat connectivity, incorporating existing retained trees and hedgerows within the site and connect to surrounding landscape.

-- possible, mitigate and as a last resort compensate for any loss through ecological protection, enhancement and mitigation measures.
-Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality. - Provide necessary protection and mitigation, including measures to minimise public access to the woodland, provision of a woodland management plan and woodland enhancement package along with a substantial semi-natural buffer, in excess of the 15m minimum between development and areas of Ancient Woodland. - Provide enhanced ecological corridors between the ancient woodland and wider landscape to ensure there is no ecological deterioration and fragmentaion of the woodland.
-Provide appropriately managed strategic Suitable Alternative Natural Greenspace (SANG) to the satisfaction of the Local Planning Authority to attract people away from the nearby Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC). - Potential impacts of the development on Hedgecourt Lake SSSI, which is accessible via existing PRoW to the north and the Worth Way SNCI to the south should be understood and adequately mitigated.
+- Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
+Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
+Where this is not possible, mitigate and as a last resort, compensate for any loss. - Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality. - Provide necessary protection and mitigation, including measures to minimise public access to the woodland, provision of a woodland management plan and woodland enhancement package along with a substantial semi-natural buffer, in excess of the 15m minimum between development and areas of Ancient Woodland. - Provide enhanced ecological corridors between the ancient woodland and wider landscape to ensure there is no ecological deterioration and fragmentaion of the woodland. - Provide appropriately managed strategic Suitable Alternative Natural Greenspace (SANG) to the satisfaction of the Local Planning Authority to attract people away from the nearby Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC).
+The management of the SANG should include regular monitoring of visitor numbers, where visitors travel from to visit the SANG, activities at the SANG, and any suggestions for future management. - Potential impacts of the development on Hedgecourt Lake SSSI, which is accessible via existing PRoW to the north and the Worth Way LWS to the south should be understood and adequately mitigated.

-- Provide a sustainable Transport Strategy which identifies sustainable transport infrastructure improvements and demonstrates how the development will integrate with and enhance the existing sustainable transport network providing appropriate enhancements to the existing public transport networks and safe and convenient routes for walking and cycling to key destinations and links to the existing networks. - Mitigate development impacts by maximising sustainable transport enhancements; where addition impacts remain, highway mitigation measures will be considered.
-Working collaboratively with Surrey and West Sussex County Council Highway Authorties and taking account for sustainable transport interventions, contribute towards providing any necessary capacity and safety improvements to junctions impacted upon by the development in the vicinity of the site along the A22/A264 corridor. - Vehicular access and necessary safety improvements will be provided on Imberhorne Lane; the access shall include footpaths to either side to connect with the existing pedestrian network along Imberhorne Lane. - Contribute towards improvements to and positively integrate the PRoW which cross the site, including providing an access link into the Worth Way cycle/pedestrian path (Three Bridges - East Grinstead).
+- Provide a Sustainable Transport Strategy which identifies sustainable transport infrastructure improvements and demonstrates how the development will integrate with and enhance the existing sustainable transport network providing appropriate enhancements to the existing public transport networks and safe and convenient routes for walking and cycling to key destinations and links to the existing networks. - Working collaboratively with and to the satisfaction of both Surrey and West Sussex County Council Highway Authorities mitigate development impacts by maximising sustainable transport enhancements; where additional impacts remain, highway mitigation measures will be considered. - Taking account for sustainable transport interventions, contribute towards providing any necessary capacity and safety improvements to junctions impacted upon by the development in the vicinity of the site along the A22/A264 corridor. - Vehicular access and necessary safety improvements will be provided on Imberhorne Lane; the access shall include footpaths to either side to connect with the existing pedestrian network along Imberhorne Lane. - Contribute towards improvements to and positively integrate the PRoW which cross the site, including providing an access link into the Worth Way cycle/pedestrian path (Three Bridges - East Grinstead).

 - Provide a Flood Risk Assessment to identify the risk of flooding for different areas of the site.
-A sequential approach to the location of development should be followed and sufficient space retained to allow for the natural flood flow routes that cross the site, taking account of those which come from off site. - Existing watercourses running across the site shall be given a minimum 5m buffer from the top of bank and any other existing water features shall be retained and enhanced. - Retain and protect natural spring lines or flows along the southern part of the site adjacent to the Worth Way in order to avoid creating future flood risk. - The masterplan process shall include measures to intergrate natural flood risk management techniques and infiltration SuDS into the layout and design of the development.
+A sequential approach to the location of development should be followed and sufficient space retained to allow for the natural flood flow routes that cross the site, taking account of those which come from off site. - Existing watercourses running across the site shall be given a minimum 5 metre buffer from the top of bank and any other existing water features shall be retained and enhanced. - Retain and protect natural spring lines or flows along the southern part of the site adjacent to the Worth Way in order to avoid creating future flood risk. - The masterplan process shall include measures to intergrate natural flood risk management techniques and infiltration SuDS into the layout and design of the development.